Liv Boeree: Poker career

 Boeree was introduced to the poker industry when she was selected as one of five contestants for the reality TV show Ultimatepoker.com Showdown, which aired on Five in autumn 2005.
 During the show she was coached by top poker players Phil Hellmuth, Annie Duke, and Dave Ulliott.

 In May 2008, she won the 2008 Ladbrokes European Ladies Championships for $30,000.

 On 21 April 2010, Boeree won the European Poker Tour main event in Sanremo, at the time the largest ever poker tournament held on European soil.
 Boeree won €1,250,000 and thereby became the third woman ever to win an EPT title.

 At the 2017 World Series of Poker in Las Vegas, Boeree won event #2 (the "$10,000 Tag Team No-Limit Hold'em Championship") for $273,964 with Russian poker player and boyfriend Igor Kurganov.

 Other notable results include a runner-up finish in the 2014 UKIPT Edinburgh Main Event, 1st place on Poker After Dark in 2017 and a 3rd-place finish in the EPT Barcelona High Roller event for €391,000 in August 2015.

-Awards: Boeree won Female Player of the Year in 2014, 2015 and 2016 at the European Poker Awards, as determined by Global Poker Index points she accumulated during those years.
+Boeree won Female Player of the Year in 2014, 2015 and 2016 at the European Poker Awards, as determined by Global Poker Index points she accumulated during those years.
 She was also awarded "Europe's Leading Lady" in 2010 at the European Poker Awards.

 Boeree became a member of Team PokerStars Pro in September 2010.
-In November 2019, she announced on Twitter that she had left Team PokerStars after nine years and will quit professional poker.
+In November 2019, she announced on Twitter that she had left Team PokerStars after nine years and would quit professional poker.

 In December 2024, Boeree returned to poker in the 2024 World Series of Poker Paradise Event, held in The Bahamas.
-Boeree finished fourth in the $25,000 WSOP Super Main Event tournament, cashing out at $2,800,000.
-This cash-out put Boeree in fourth place on the woman’s all-time money list and also saw her break the record for the biggest-ever cash by a female poker player.
+She finished fourth in the $25,000 WSOP Super Main Event tournament, cashing out at $2,800,000.
+This cash-out put her in fourth place on the woman's all-time money list and also saw her break the record for the biggest-ever cash by a female poker player.

 As of August 2025, her total live tournament earnings exceed $6,669,290.